supercool/supercool.github.io/_posts/2015-06-08-making-craft-sing-with-varnish-and-nginx.md

 ![Assets S3 settings](/images/cbso-s3-prefix.jpg)

-Finally I used a lot of the .htaccess rules from [this handy template](https://github.com/BarrelStrength/Craft-Master/blob/master/public/.htaccess) by the guys at Barrel Strength to get the browser to cache things properly so repeat views of our test page come in at around 900ms load time.
+Finally I used a lot of the .htaccess rules from [this handy template](https://github.com/BarrelStrength/Craft-Master/blob/master/public/.htaccess) by the guys at Barrel Strength to get the browser to cache things properly so repeat views of our test page come in at __~900ms__ load time (initial load time was __~1.3s__).

-Implementing both these stages is important and should not be missed out but obviously it didn’t improve our TTFB at all, so there was still a good 300ms that I knew could be squashed.
+Implementing both these stages is important and should not be missed out but obviously it didn’t improve our TTFB at all, so there was still a good 200ms that I knew could be squashed.
 If you want a more detailed breakdown of how to achieve these more general performance optimizations then I refer you to [this article](http://www.patpohler.com/performance-optimization-craft-cms/) by Patrick Pohler.

 ## Finally; Varnish, fix my TTFB